 Doing a job on your own terms is also very rewarding, anyone can start a side hustle and generate income without the bosses.
 I really enjoy having the liberty of working on projects I believe in, on my time and my terms.
 Anyone can start earning money on the side now with affiliate programs.
 Agencies are quick to signup and let you choose which product to promote.
 Once you mention a product on your site and close sales, you will get a cut out of it.
 This is how this site is run and I find it much less intrusive than ads.

 If you want to start your own site, the first step to any website is web hosting.
 I use BlueHost and it is ideal to start your own blog or website.

 On top of all this, avoiding expensive consumer debt is critical to financial independence.
 Carrying credit card debt at 19%+ interest or even having an unsecured line of credit at 8 or 9%+ can really cost you a lot over the long-run.

 The average U.S. household with debt carries $15,762 in credit card debt, at 19% this costs a whopping $2,994 a year just in interest!
 Don’t be the average and pay off your credit cards in full every month.
 Try to invest that $2,994 a year in the market instead. 🙂 Investing this with the average market return of 7% would give you $50,151 over only 10 years.

 Source: Money Chimp

-Following these maxims does not guarantee anything but it sure guarantees peace of mind.
+Following these maxims do not guarantee anything but it sure guarantees peace of mind.
 I do not think that you need to be engaged at your job to be happy but I do believe you need to be engaged in your future and your long-term goals.

 Giving a purpose to your paycheck will not make the job better but at least it will give you a reason for it.
-In addition, I having a purpose motivates you to push even harder and maximize your job for that purpose.
+In addition, having a purpose motivates you to push even harder and maximize your job for that purpose.